-A daily papercrafting blog which features my handmade cards showcasing Creative Expression's products including my own line of cutting dies and embossing folders, Cosmic Shimmer, Ranger, Justrite, Spellbinders and more which use various techniques and ideas to hopefully inspire the creativity in you.
+A daily papercrafting blog which features my handmade cards showcasing Creative Expression's products including my own line of cutting dies and embossing folders, Cosmic Shimmer, Ranger, Spellbinders and more which use various techniques and ideas to hopefully inspire the creativity in you.

 6 1/2" x 8" in size.
-Hope you like it!
+I hope you have enjoyed another double day!!
+Have a favourite?
 All for now, Sue x

-The finished dimensions are 7 1/4" x 7 3/4" in size.
+The finished dimensions are 7 1/2" x 8 3/4" in size.
 All for now, Sue x

 For the extra qualifying post of Wed.
-May 13th, the winners are:
+Aug.
+26th, the winners are:

-Congratulations all!
+Congratulations!
 Please email me at firstname.lastname@example.org to confirm your address and claim your prize.
 All for now, Sue x